-New for Fall 2021 and beyond: A Graduate Assistantship, available only for Master's candidates, includes a stipend of $10,000 per year (paid biweekly during the academic year) and requires the student to work up to 10 hours per week for their assigned supervisor.
+A Graduate Assistantship, available only for Master's candidates, includes a stipend of $10,000 per year (paid biweekly during the academic year) and requires the student to work up to 10 hours per week for their assigned supervisor.

 Graduate applicants will apply for assistantship consideration through the School of Music online application.

 Fellowship and Assistantships are not available for Music Education Certificate candidates.